How Thick Does Ice Need to Be to Walk On

 In this video, the ice thickness is measured here with an ice climber’s screw to confirm safe depth.

-How Thick Does Ice Need to be to Drive On
+How Thick Does Ice Need to Be to Drive On

 If you ignore the thickness of the ice, your winter activities could end horribly.
 Be careful and know the limitations.

 At 30 inches of ice-that would be enough to support a 20,000 lb. semi-truck or 10 tons of weight, much like the trucks used on the Ice Road Truckers TV show.
-If you watched the show, when there are spots on the ice that is less than that, the truck could fall through.
+If you watched the show, when there are spots on the ice that are less than that, the truck could fall through.

 When you do have multiple cars or trucks on the ice, to be safe, keep them 50 ft. apart from each other and move them every 2 hours or so.
 Snowmobiles typically weigh around 1000 pounds and need around 5 inches of ice to support them.
 The average UTV weighs about 1,500 pounds without passengers or gear.
 If you’re taking it on the ice, look for at least 8 – 9 of ice.